What hidden data can a PDF contain?

 - Click Scan for Privacy Risks

-- Review the detected metadata — each field is listed with its value and a risk rating (Low / Medium / High)
+- Review the detected metadata — each field is listed with its value and risk rating

-- Choose which fields to strip, then download a clean copy — no watermark
+- Select which fields to strip, then download a clean copy — no watermark

 The scanner reads the PDF structure entirely in your browser.
-Your file is never uploaded to any server.
+Your file is never uploaded.

-- Draft text in revision history — deleted or revised text that was never meant to be seen can persist in the PDF's internal object stream, visible to anyone who knows how to extract it
+- Draft text in revision history — deleted or revised text can persist in internal object streams, visible to anyone who knows how to extract it

 Frequently asked questions